-Preparat: Concerta, Concerta®, Daytrana, Equasym, Equasym Depot, Medanef, Medikinet, Methylphenidate 2care4, Methylphenidate Alternova, Methylphenidate Mylan, Methylphenidate Sandoz, Methylphenidate STADA, Metylfenidat Actavis, Metylfenidat Teva, Ritalin, Ritalin SR, Ritalin®, Ritalina, Ritalina SR
+Preparat: Concerta, Concerta®, Daytrana, Equasym, Equasym Depot, Medanef, Medikinet, Methylphenidate 2care4, Methylphenidate Alternova, Methylphenidate Mylan, Methylphenidate Orifarm, Methylphenidate Sandoz, Methylphenidate STADA, Metylfenidat Actavis, Metylfenidat Ebb, Metylfenidat Teva, Metynor, Ritalin, Ritalin SR, Ritalin®, Ritalina, Ritalina SR

 ATC kod: N06BA04

 Substanser: metylfenidat, metylfenidathydroklorid